fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 1. **Phase 1 -- HMM hyperparameters** (refit interval, hard-switch threshold, min observations).
 Specialists held at defaults.
 2. **Phase 2 -- per-specialist GemParams** (`top_n`, $R^2$ threshold, rebalance cooldown).
 One specialist at a time, the other two at the Phase 1 winner.
-3. **Verification -- combined grid** with the new defaults locked in, varying one specialist at a time off the new baseline to spot interactions.
+3. **Verification -- combined grid** with the new defaults locked in, varying one specialist at a time off the new baseline to try and spot interactions.

-This is structurally limited.
-A one-at-a-time sweep cannot find a configuration where bull and bear specialists need *jointly* different `r2_threshold` settings to reach a high score.
-Acknowledging that limitation is half the motivation for the next-step ideas at the end.

 # <a name="loop3"/> Loop 3: 437 Tokens, 18 Hours, 215 Configs

-This is the run that matters.
-Branch `master`, two-day session, 215 configurations evaluated end-to-end.

 **Universe:** 431 Binance OHLC tokens (2020-01-01 through 2026-04-18) plus 6 DefiLlama price feeds for tokens not on Binance (AERO, DRIFT, FLUID, GRAIL, HYPE, MNDE) -- 437 tokens total, ~508K daily candles.

 **Evaluation window:** 2021-01-01 to 2025-12-31 with a 250-day warmup buffer.
-Causal walk-forward.
+Causal walk-forward (No peeking past day `t-1` when deciding for day `t`).

 **Baseline:** the existing ensemble defaults under the old fee regime, score `-inf` (every config rejected).